-Like all councils we are presented with many Information Governance challenges, both internal and external, with regard to assuring our digital communication aims, such as an Information Sharing Framework and Register, and the introduction of the General Data Protection Regulations in May 2018 and the Data Protection Act 2018.
+Like all councils we are presented with many Information Governance challenges, both internal and external, with regard to assuring our digital communication aims, such as preparing for no adequacy decision being granted by the EU.
 The Council acknowledges the changing risks and opportunities around information governance and is actively working on continued compliance with the Information Commissioners Office and Cabinet Office guidance.